Critical Social Thought

 CST 320 Racism: Cross-Cultural Analysis (Units: 3)

-Prerequisite: Upper division standing or consent of instructor.
+Prerequisite: Upper-division standing or consent of the instructor.

 (This course is offered as ANTH 320 and CST 320.
 Students may not repeat the course under an alternate prefix.)

 CST 585 Globalization and World Cultures (Units: 3)

 Prerequisite: ANTH 120 or consent of the instructor.